JulesFEDIT/fall2024-devops-project/README.md

 2. **CI/CD Pipeline**:
-   - Configured a CI/CD pipeline using GitHub Actions and Netlify.
+   - Configured a CI/CD pipeline using GitHub Actions.
    - Integrated build, test, and deployment stages.
-   - Deployed the application to [Heroku/Netlify].
+   - Deployed the application to Netlify.

 3. **Infrastructure as Code (IaC)**:
    - Created a virtual machine using Vagrant (Linux distribution: Ubuntu/Debian/etc.).
    - Provisioned the VM with Ansible to install:
-     - Language runtime ([Node.js, Python, etc.]).
+     - Language runtime.
      - Redis database.
      - The web application.
    - Set up health checks during provisioning.